 We invite you to complete your application online.
 Receipt of the application and fee opens a prospective student’s admission file.
 The $85 application fee must be paid online via credit card or ACH before the application may be submitted.

-- Students applying for kindergarten must be five years old by August 1st of the enrolling year.
+- Students applying for Kindergarten must be five years old by September 1st of the enrolling year.

 All Early Childhood students (PK3, PK4, K) are expected to be toilet-trained and capable of handling their own bathroom needs on the first day of school.
 Accordingly, there are no facilities for diaper changing.